Truth

 CONCLUSION

 After evaluating your life situation by learning from the past, and considering all the possible future implications with full involvement, awareness and confidence, if you do something consciously, knowing firmly why you are doing what you do, is bound to be right.
+By "right," I mean Dharma.
+By Dharma, I refer to your own unique Dharma that belongs solely to you.
+It is bound to be the Truth, which signifies your own Truth.

 Comments